TylerFair/gasgiant_retrievals/README.md

   function following these ones.
 The full code is controlled by a .YAML file.

 Works In Progress:
-- Make retrieval faster for most high-dimensional cases
+- Make retrieval faster for most high-dimensional cases [Done!!!!
+Final findings are pymultinest with vectorized TP profile and cloud caching for patchy clouds (~ 2 days?)
 - Add native multiple instrument offset support